HPInc/printos-printbeat-jobs-api-samples/JobsAPI_C#/Readme.md

 ## General Information

-Code was developed in Visual Studio 2015
+Code was developed in Visual Studio 2022 with .NET RunTime 4.6.2

 Code is implemented with three executable files:
 - RetrieveJobs.cs - standard call to collect jobs from your account